tradingstrategy-ai/frontend/docs/docker.md

 ## Running the container on production

-You can run the latest frontend on the production server with:
+You can run the latest frontend on the production serverPlain with:

 ```shell
 docker login ghcr.io -u miohtama  # Password is your PAT, see above